 The Cyrus P. Barnum Memorial Teaching Fellowships recognize graduate students’ teaching expertise in the Department of Biochemistry, Molecular Biology, and Biophysics.
 Selection is made by the Department of Biochemistry, Molecular Biology and Biophysics Awards Committee.

 Ernst Award in Pathology

-The Dr. Kenneth F. Ernst Award in Pathology recognizes superior research in pathology by University medical or graduate students, residents, or fellows.
-The award amount is not fixed.
-Selection is made by the Department of Laboratory Medicine and Pathology.
+The Dr. Kenneth F. Ernst Award in Pathology recognizes superior research in Pathology by medical students, residents, or fellows.
+Selection is made by the Department of Laboratory Medicine and Pathology

 Two Awards for Excellence in Geriatric Scholarship are presented each year by the Department of Family Medicine and Community Health: a $1000 award to a medical student and $2,000 award to a resident.
 Any University of Minnesota medical student or resident may submit a paper for consideration.